pawatsethaput/OpenBank/REST-API-V1.2.md

 * the "allowed_actions" field is a list containing the name of the actions allowed on this view, all the actions contained will be set to true on the view creation, the rest will be set to false.

-Here is action names that the list can contains:
+Here are the action names that the list can contain:

     can_see_transaction_this_bank_account
     can_see_transaction_other_bank_account